Victory! A new global law to end workplace harassment has been agreed.

 #MeToo shone a light on the sexual harassment and violence faced by women across many spheres of work and in all corners of the world.

-Trigger warning: this website contains information about sexual assault, violence, and/or suicide which may be triggering to survivors.
+Trigger warning: this web page contains information about sexual assault, violence, and/or harassment which may be triggering to survivors.

 Workplace harassment in numbers